 2) Carpet or Rug Under the Piano?

-Resist the temptation to put your piano centered on a carpet or rug (unless you live in an apartment building and need to dampen the sound).
-The natural way to listen to orchestral instruments, including a piano, is on hard floor.
+If you’re looking for a piano accessory gift for the novice piano player in your life (or yourself!), resist the temptation to purchase a rug to place under their piano.
+Ideally, a piano player should play piano on a bare floor—not on a rug or carpet (unless they live in an apartment building and need to dampen the sound).
+The natural way to listen to orchestral instruments, including a piano, is on a hard floor.

 The ear simply wants to hear the reverberation off hard surfaces.
 This dates back to the baroque and romantic eras of classical music where all concerts were payed on ballroom floors and large stages, all with bare floors around them.

 3) Standing Lights

 Lamps are easily one the most important among the essential piano accessories.
 But any old lamp isn’t going to do the trick.
 For example, you’ll want to avoid purchasing table lamps.
 This is because table lamps on pianos often cause a glare and get in the player’s eyes – making it all the more difficult to learn at first.

 We’ve found that a standing light to the side or slightly behind the player is ideal for seeing the keys without casting shadows.
 Natural light is another favorite, and overhead lights can also be pleasant.
 What’s more, you can always draw the curtains open to fill the room with additional sunlight, too.